Experience the fullness of the Christian Faith

 I decided to take the name Æthelwold in honour of all these men who had honoured Saint Cuthbert.
 (Or, perhaps, St Æthelwold chose me.)
 I discovered that St Æthelwold had no icon, although there was a stained glass window carrying his portrait within the chapel on Farne island.

-The stained glass window in the Chapel on Farne Island,
+Stained glass window in the Chapel on Inner Farne Island

 Further research showed that the stained glass window appeared to be a fusion of two saints named Æthelwold.
 The window seems to depict Æthelwold, the hermit of Farne island, who died in 691 AD.
 Yet he is carrying the Gospel Book that Bishop Æthelwold had bound sometime after 720 AD.
 It’s not surprising that the parishioners of Farne island might fuse their memory of two saints with the same name whose lives overlapped.